-Now that we know how to identify male cannabis plants, how do we put them to use?
+Now that we know how to identify which plants are male, let's talk about the benefits of male cannabis plants and how we can put them to use.

 Breeding New Strains